COVID-19 Online Information and Resources:

 - Current Basic Life Support certification at the time of renewal remains a requirement.
 The BLS course can be “in-person” or completed online, and the hours spent obtaining BLS Certification may be counted towards the 12 required CE hours.

-- The 4 hour Ethics, Boundaries, and Communication requirement is suspended for completed renewal applications received between March 24, 2020, and September 30, 2020.
+- The 4 hour Ethics, Boundaries, and Communication requirement is suspended for completed renewal applications received between March 24, 2020, and when the statewide state of emergency is lefted.
 Renewal applications received during this time period do not have to include four hours of Ethics, Boundaries, or Communication.

-- Renewal Applications submitted after September 30, 2020, including incomplete renewal applications submitted prior to September 30, 2020 and not completed by September 30, 2020, must complete the 25 CE hours required by OAR 334-010-0015, including a minimum of 15 contact hours, and the Ethics, Boundaries, and Communication requirement.
+- Renewal Applications submitted after the statewide state of emergency is lefted, including incomplete renewal applications submitted prior to the statewide state of emergency and not completed by the end of the statewide state of emergency issued by the Governor, must complete the 25 CE hours required by OAR 334-010-0015, including a minimum of 15 contact hours, and the Ethics, Boundaries, and Communication requirement.